WE'VE BEEN NOMINATED AGAIN ...VOTE FOR US IN THE BRITISH TRAVEL AWARDS

 How fit do I need to be for my beginner ski holiday?

 You can cruise around blues for days if you take it slow.
 But skiing is still a whole body work out (not just legs!) and having good overall fitness will certainly help you enjoy it more.
-We’ve put together some ski fitness advice here.
+A few weeks before your holiday, add in a few extra exercises to get your mobility up and your muscles firing.